AndreSystem07/AndreSystem07/README.md

 - 👋 Hi, I’m @AndreSystem07
 - 👀 I’m interested in DevOps, Docker, Js, Programming. back and Front/end.
 Web desing.
 Social media.
-- 🌱 I’m currently learning Docker
+- 🌱 I’m currently learning Software Analysis and Development At SENA.
-- 💞️ I’m looking to collaborate on Docker
+- 💞️ I’m looking to collaborate or working as a cibersecurity analist.
 - 📫 How to reach me Write a message AndreSystemrm@gmail.com

 <!---